Vasectomy Reversal Success Rates

 Before the vasectomy reversal, the microsurgeon will examine the scrotum to evaluate the conditions of the vasectomy site.

 - A firm or enlarged epididymis may be an indication for an epididymal blockage, which would make the more complicated vasoepididymostomy necessary.

 - The length of the vas deferens may be determined during the exam.
 The longer the vas deferens, the lower the risk of obstruction and the greater the chance for a regular vasovasostomy.
 However, no findings of epididymal blockage or vas deferens obstruction cannot guarantee that a vasoepididymostomy won’t be necessary.
 (See Vasectomy Reversal Techniques)

-- One or both of the testicles smaller in size may be an indication of testicular failure, which may have negative impact on success.
+- One or both of the testicles smaller in size may be an indication of testicular failure4 (Kirby et al. 2017.
+Translational Andrology and Urology), which may have negative impact on success.